01 of 03

 Hiking in Griffith Park

 When you plop an undeveloped mountain area into the middle of urban sprawl, you get some pretty fantastic views and a perfect place to get away from it all.
-With Griffith Park's 53-mile network of hiking trails, fire roads, and bridle paths, it's no wonder hiking is one of the most popular things to do there.
+In Los Angeles, Griffith Park includes a 53-mile network of hiking trails, fire roads, and bridle paths.
+It's no wonder hiking is one of the most popular things to do in LA's biggest city park.

-All Griffith Park hiking trails close at dusk.
+Before you go, you should know that all Griffith Park hiking trails close at dusk.
 Open fires and smoking are not allowed anywhere in the park.
-If you remember the disastrous fires of 1961 or 2007, you'll know why.

 West Observatory Trail

 The Bronson Caves Trail is one of the easiest in Griffith Park, slightly over half a mile long and with only 95 feet of elevation gain.
 It leads to a famous filming location that among other things was the "Batman Cave" in the 1960s television series.
 It starts at the top of Canyon Drive, which is next to the trail to Mount Lee and the Hollywood Sign.
-You could go out and back on each trail for a double dip of film fun and exercise.
+To find out more about this hike, see the details on the Hikespeake website

 Old Zoo Trail

 Some people say the Old Zoo is one of LA's weirdest (or creepiest) places.
-It was once the zoo, and the ruins of the old animal enclosures make for some of the oddest ruins anywhere.
+It was once the zoo, and what remains of the old animal enclosures make for some of the oddest ruins anywhere.
 It's also an easy half-mile loop hike that only gains 50 feet, and it's dog-friendly.
 You can hike there using these directions from Hikespeak.

 If you're in the mood for a hike through a lush, green environment, this is the one for you.
 The trail borders a stream that's lined with sycamore trees, which creates a lush, green environment.
 In fact, you'll find dozens of kinds of ferns flourishing in Ferndell — which makes it obvious how it got its name.